 Though fursuits modeled after copyrighted characters do exist, as I remember seeing one of Asriel from Undertale the other day that was simply adorable.

-I’ve had my own fursuit for a little over a year now – it’s a mini partial of my part-time mascot part-time fursona, Niko – and I think it would be interesting to share with you all my own thoughts towards being a fursuiter, as well as what made me want to do it in the first place.
+I’ve had my own fursuit for a little over a year now and I think it would be interesting to share with you all my own thoughts on being a fursuiter, as well as what made me want to do it in the first place.

 What kind of outfits do I wear with Niko?
 Well all kinds actually:

-I started experimenting with some more daring looks however, and it wouldn’t be long before I started to don one of my more usual costumes, which I’ve dubbed “Niko’s Club Outfit” which I assembled thanks to Amazon.
+I started experimenting with some more daring looks however, and it wouldn’t be long before I started to don one of my more usual costumes, which I’ve dubbed “Niko’s Club Outfit”.

-I can easily see myself continuing to suit for the foreseeable future.
+I can see myself continuing to suit.
 I still have loads of fun fursuiting, and Niko isn’t the only character of mine I plan to turn into a fursuit.
 But before I can do that I think I’m going to need a lot more cash.